 CAUTION: NVDIMM-N battery is not hot swappable.
-To prevent data loss and potential damage to your system, ensure that your system, LEDs on NVDIMM-N and LEDs on NVDIMM-N battery are turned off before removing the NVDIMM-N battery.
+To prevent data loss and potential damage to your system, ensure that your system, LEDs on System, LEDs on NVDIMM-N and LEDs on NVDIMM-N battery are turned off before removing the NVDIMM-N battery.